-If on-site detention is used, the project should implement stormwater management controls (structural and/or nonstructural) as found in the Georgia Stormwater Management Manual
+If new or upgraded on-site detention is required, the design should include stormwater management controls (structural and/or nonstructural) as found in the Georgia Stormwater Management Manual (www.georgiastormwater.com) and meet the stormwater management quantity and quality criteria outlined in the Manual.
+Where possible, the project should utilize the stormwater better site design concepts included in the Manual.

-Preliminary Report: February 18, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Mecaslin Street #1676 Final Report Due: March 19, 2008 REVIEW REPORT Comments Due By: March 3, 2008
+Preliminary Report: March 24, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Northside Tract #1742 Final Report Due: April 23, 2008 REVIEW REPORT Comments Due By: April 7, 2008